Snap Analysis: Gene sequencers edge away from Illumina's woes

 Illumina shares lost almost a third of their value, in more than 10 times their normal trading volume, after the company forecast weak third-quarter revenue and suspended its full-year outlook, on the back of uncertainty related to research funding in the United States and Europe.

-The S&P 500 Life Sciences Tools & Services sub-index dropped more than 7 percent.
+The S&P 500 Life Sciences Tools & Services sub-index .GSPLISCI dropped more than 7 percent.

 "Illumina stock price has come down because even though it says it didn't see the slowdown in the second quarter," its peers were more realistic, Robert W Baird analyst Quintin Lai said.